ApoloRossi/ifood-mobile-test/README.md

 # ifood-mobile-test
-Create an app that given an Twitter username it will list user's tweets.
+Create an app that given an Twitter username it will list userModel's tweets.
 When I tap one of the tweets the app will visualy indicate if it's a happy, neutral or sad tweet.

 ## Business rules
 * Happy Tweet: We want a vibrant yellow color on screen with a 😃 emoji